virt-s1/rhel-edge/README.md

     - Build RHEL 8 and RHEL 9 x86_64 images at OpenStack VM
     - Build CentOS Stream 8, CentOS Stream 9 and Fedora x86_64 images at Google Cloud VM
-    - Build ARM images on bare metal ARM server at beaker
+    - Build ARM images on bare metal ARM server or ARM VM at beaker

 2. RHEL for Edge image installation